Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Monte Carlo Experiments

-We report the mean (MEAN), the mean bias (BIAS), the median absolute deviation (MAD), and the root mean squared error (RMSE) for $\hat{\beta}$ and $\hat{\gamma}.$ For inference, we report the coverage rates (COVERAGE) of the true values and lengths (LENGTH) of the 95\% confidence intervals (CI) for both inference procedures.
+We report the mean bias (BIAS), the standard deviation (STD), the median absolute deviation (MAD), and the root mean squared error (RMSE) for $\hat{ \beta}$ and $\hat{\gamma}.$ All results are expressed as percentages of the true values of the parameters, so that the results are independent of how we normalize the parameters.\footnote{We thank the co-editor for this suggestion.} For inference, we report the coverage rates (COV) of the true values and lengths (LEN) of the 95\% CIs for the numerical inference procedure for our method only.
+Furthermore, we report the computation time (TIME) for one replication of each estimator for Design 1, and omit this for other designs, owing to their similarity.

-Results for Design 1 are reported in tables numbered \textquotedblleft 1\textquotedblright\ and so on and so forth, for other designs.
-We report the performance of the estimators, the numerical bootstrap procedure, and the bootstrap procedure with a modified objective function in tables labeled \textquotedblleft A\textquotedblright, \textquotedblleft B\textquotedblright, and \textquotedblleft C\textquotedblright, respectively.
+Results for Design 1 are reported in tables numbered ``1'', and so on for other designs.
+We report the performance of the estimators and the numerical bootstrap procedure in tables labeled ``A'' and ``B'', respectively.
 For example, Table 1A reports the performance of the estimators for Design 1.
-We briefly summarize our findings as follows.
+The results for our estimator are denoted as ``OY'' in the tables.
+The parametric and semiparametric estimators in HK are denoted as ``HK1'' and ``HK2'', respectively.
+Due to space limitations, only the results of Designs 1 and 2 are presented in Appendix \ref{SEC:tables}.
+The results of Designs 3--5, along with additional simulation studies, are reported in Appendix F of the Online Supplement.
+In what follows, we briefly summarize our findings.

-The RMSEs of $\hat{\beta}$ and $\hat{\gamma}$ become smaller as the sample size increases in all designs, with RMSE of $\hat{\gamma}$ slightly greater than that of $\hat{\beta}$.
+The RMSEs of $\hat{\beta}$ and $\hat{\gamma}$ become smaller as the sample size increases in all designs, with the RMSE of $\hat{\gamma}$ slightly greater than that of $\hat{\beta}$.
 This shows the consistency of our estimators, though the rates of convergence are clearly slower than $\sqrt{n}$.
-Both inference procedures perform reasonably well in all designs.
-In general, they both yield shrinking CIs with coverage rates approaching 95\% as the sample size grows.
-The coverage rates of CI are greater than 90\%, but are slightly lower than 95\% in most cases.
-The coverage rates of CI for $\gamma$ do not perform as well as those for $\beta,$ which is not surprising, considering the complication of using two tuning parameters.
-Neither procedure is very sensitive to the choice of tuning parameters, particularly the numerical bootstrap procedure.
+The numerical bootstrap inference procedures perform reasonably well in all designs.
+In general, they yield shrinking CIs with coverage rates approaching 95\% as the sample size grows.
+The coverage rates of these CIs are greater than 90\%, but are slightly lower than 95\% in most cases.
+The coverage rates of the CIs for $\gamma$ do not perform as well as those for $ \beta, $ which is not surprising, considering the complication of using two tuning parameters.
+The inference procedure is not very sensitive to the choice of tuning parameters.